 - ZERO ALCOHOL TOLERANCE.
 Zero alcohol will be allowed before or during the event.
-Any alcohol consumption instantly disqualifies the boat and they forfeit their entry fee, their chance to win prizes and their evening event.
+Any alcohol consumption instantly disqualifies the boat, and they forfeit their entry fee, their chance to win prizes and their evening event.

 - All participants are to be in U.S.C.G.-approved flotation devices.
-Drivers to be tethered at all times while under power.
+Drivers are to be tethered at all times while under power.

 - All boats are to have a VHF radio and be tuned to the same frequency.
 Channel 8 has been determined for all participants and an additional alternate channel is assigned for all officials, law enforcement, medical and marshal boats.

 - All Drivers and Navigators will be required to attend the Saturday morning drivers meeting.